The Chinese Military May Be a Paper Tiger

 The Chinese military is unable to effectively fight, much less win, a war against the United States.
 The PLA’s lack of combat experience, history of retreating from battles, poor-quality equipment, technology gaps, dependence on foreign technology, recruitment issues, and inability to fight distant wars all contribute to this perception.
 While China is seen as the world’s third most powerful military, these shortcomings suggest that its strength may be overestimated and lacks real-world capability.

 In 1979, the Chinese regime invaded Vietnam to punish it for invading Cambodia.
 This conflict became a costly and embarrassing experience for China, revealing problems in its military tactics, logistics, and overall combat readiness despite having more troops.
-It was also the last time the PLA engaged in a full-scale military conflict.
+It also was the last time the PLA engaged in a full-scale military conflict.

 Recently, Chinese and Indian troops have clashed along their disputed Himalayan border, especially during the 2020 Galwan Valley clash, which involved brutal hand-to-hand combat.
 Reports suggest China suffered more casualties than India, raising questions about its military training and preparedness.

-Quality issues with Chinese-made equipment, such as misfiring missiles and faulty aircraft like the JF-17 Thunder jets, which have had operational problems and crashes, raise doubts about the reliability of Chinese weapons.
+Quality issues with Chinese-made equipment, such as misfiring missiles and faulty aircraft such as the JF-17 Thunder jets, which have had operational problems and crashes, raise doubts about the reliability of Chinese weapons.
 Chinese military technology is often seen as inferior to its Western counterparts.
 China’s reliance on foreign technology, particularly from Russia, suggests its own technological base isn’t fully mature, limiting effectiveness and innovation.

 The PLA faces significant recruitment issues, struggling to attract high-quality soldiers.
 Reports highlight problems with personnel quality, including inadequate training and education standards, and low discipline and morale.
 Despite targeted recruitment programs at universities, graduates prefer entering the civilian workforce over military service.
 This shortage of qualified personnel hampers the PLA’s goal of modernizing.
 The increasingly complex equipment and weapons systems require higher levels of intelligence, education, and training.
 Conscripts with no other options often have lower levels of education and lack motivation, leading to low morale within the PLA.